NunoMore/phone-book-project/README.md

 The program is supposed to get the data from the database and execute a CRUD app.
 Meaning, the user can create, read, update and delete entries from the database.

-The program still has bugs to solve...
+The program is complete without the input validations